 About Clamping Force

 What is clamping force measure in?
-A clamping force is typically measure using units of lbs or newtons.
+A clamping force is typically measured using units of lbs or newtons.
 Clamping forces use the same units as any other force metric.

-How much clamping force do i need?
+How much clamping force do I need?
 One way to determine how much clamping force you need is to first determine a factor of safety.
 That is how much more than the exact required amount you want to design for.
-In general a factor of safety of 2 or more is recommended.
-Next, determine the exact force that object may see during operation and then multiply by the factor of safety.
+In general, a factor of safety of 2 or more is recommended.
+Next, determine the exact force that the object may see during operation and then multiply by the factor of safety.